ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "portraits/swmillsportrait" "500" /%}}

 I am following up with Minisink Valley Historical Society, which still has materials from Reverend Mills in their collection.

+Although I am still working my way through the Mills genealogy, it appears unlikely there are living descendants of Edwards' parents, however, I am finding living descendants of Jonas and second wife Mary Platt Mills, in particular, there are descendants of Edward's half-brother Robert Sydney Mills who for a few generations have lived in Salt Lake City Utah and are members of the Church of Jesus Christ of Latter-day Saints.